Disability-Inclusivity Resources

 A Note on the Language Used in these Guides

 In these guides, I've used so-called "identity-first" language (e.g., "disabled person") rather than "person-first" language (e.g., "person with a disability").
 Both forms of language are currently in accepted use, though many disability activists and disabled individuals (myself included) have moved toward a preference for identity-first language for many reasons, and some even have a disdain for person-first language.
+But, some people still want to use person-first language, because they still feel a connection to the original intent of that language structure.
 When speaking to or about an individual, you should always use the language preferred by that person.
-When speaking about certain communities, you should always use the term overwhelmingly preferred by that community.
-For instance, the Autistic, Blind, and Deaf communities currently overwhelmingly prefer identity-first language.
-If you don't know, it is best to ask the community of people whom you are talking about, or you may need to choose to mix identity- and person-first language if this is not possible and if there is no clear guidance from that community as a whole.
+When speaking about certain communities, you should try to use the term overwhelmingly preferred by that community.
+For instance, the Autistic community currently overwhelmingly prefers identity-first language (e.g., Autistic person).
+If you don't know, it is best to ask the community of people about whom you are speaking, or you may choose to mix identity- and person-first language if this is not possible and if there is no clear guidance from that community as a whole.
 If you are speaking about an individual, always use that person's preferred term if it can be ascertained.

-External readings on the growing preference for identity-first language and the importance of engaging your specific communities when choosing language:
+External readings on the growing preference for identity-first language, person-first language as the alternative, and the importance of engaging your specific communities when choosing language:

 Does Language Matter?
 Identity-First Versus Person-First Language Use in Autism Research: A Response to Vivanti - PMC (nih.gov)